nwsw/nwcplugin-api/api/ref.ntnptr.md

 # `ntnptr` References
 This object type enables reference access to the notation items found within a staff.
-A `ntnptr` object must be declared during plugin startup intialization before it can be used in a hook function.
+A `ntnptr` object must be declared during plugin startup initialization before it can be used in a hook function.
 This is done using the `nwc.newRef` method.
-Usually, each `ntnptr` object must then be intialized in every hook event function using the appropriate `bind` function to synchronize it with the currently active event hook.

 The following methods are provided by the `ntnptr` object: